updated on 25 April 2023

 The legal profession has a reputation for being slow to embrace change, which is reflected by firms’ widespread use of the traditional ‘lockstep’ partnership model.
 However, increasing demands for better value for money for clients, greater competition for work, competition to attract and retain talent, as well as the influence of US firms, which work very differently, have seen more organisations modify or depart from this approach.

-Below we explain the two broadly opposed types of law firm partnership and explore some variations within each, with insights provided by Hanh Nguyen, partner and restructuring and insolvency specialist at Charles Russell Speechlys.
+Below we explain the two broadly opposed types of law firm partnership and explore some variations within each, with insights provided by a partner and restructuring and insolvency specialist at Charles Russel Speechlys LLP.

 The lockstep model is the most widely used among firms in both the UK and the US.
-In this system, equity partners’ profit shares increase in line with their seniority within the firm (ie, how long they have worked there).
+In this system, equity partners’ profit shares increase in line with their seniority within the firm (ie, how long they’ve worked there).

 This means that all equity partners who joined the firm in the same year will be paid the same, all seventh-year associates are paid the same and so on, due to automatic annual pay increases.